Savvy Marketing: What's the Power of a "Like" and Does It Actually Translate to Revenue?

 A recent study by comScore and Facebook found the following:

-2. Simply "following" or "liking" a brand's page does not guarantee brand exposure for the follower's friends, as once thought.
+1. Social media continues to be the gathering place for loyal consumers to a brand.2.
+Simply "following" or "liking" a brand's page does not guarantee brand exposure for the follower's friends, as once thought.
 Facebook's algorithms determine what content shows up in a user's newsfeed, not always pushing it out to friends of followers.

 3. Continuing #2 above, even with integrated, relevant engaging posts, because of Facebook's algorithms, the key fans who like the page (who may be more willing to buy the product or service of the brand) may not even see many of the posts intended for them because Facebook has filters that decide which followers see which content.
 The only way around this is to ask your followers to default their settings to "see first" on your Facebook homepage (see our prior article on this), so that every post you make is seen by them or pay to boost one's post so it is broadcast to everyone.